UMCUGenetics/primary-met-wgs-comparison/README.md

 ### access Hartwig data
 Metastatic WGS data and metadata from the Hartwig Medical Foundation are freely available for academic use through standardized procedures.
 Request forms can be found at https://www.hartwigmedicalfoundation.nl/en/data/data-acces-request/

+### Supplementary Information

+Supplementary Tables from the manuscript include relevant information to reproduce the analysis displayed in the manuscript.

+The mutational profile and the pairwise similarity of all extracted mutational signatures can be found in https:///zenodo.org/record/7396538 and Supp.
+Data 1.